atulabhi/testdoc/docs/integration.md

 title: Integrations
 sidebar_label: Integrations
 ---
-# Integrations

-From the MayaOnline main page, go to **Organizations  **and select **Integrations **on the left pane.
+From the MayaOnline main page, go to **Organizations** and select **Integrations** on the left pane.
 The screen displays a list of applications that you have integrated under _Monitoring Integrations_ and an option to add to slack under _ChatOps Integrations_.

 ## Monitoring Integration